 Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Standalone drawing tablets have a lot of advantages over traditional drawing devices.
-One of the biggest being – they do not need to be connected to an external computer.
+One of the biggest being – they do not need to be connected to a computer.

 Portability and freedom to make quick sketches whether you are on a bus, train or cafe is something that many artists appreciate.
 Traditional drawing tablets simply cannot give you that freedom.